Deepan-Karmakar/p5.js-tutorial/Inline-documentation.md

 ###Generating documentation

 Run `grunt yui` to regenerate the documentation.
-You can view it locally in docs/reference.
-(Just the methods page is populated currently, this will eventually be consolidated into one page without tabs.)
+You can view it locally in docs/reference (note that you need to be running a server for it to display correctly).

 Periodically, the reference folder is copied over to p5js.org.